0xfreysa/esper/tee-tlsn/README.md

 cargo run
 ```

+To test the local notary, in extension go to settings to change the notary url to `http://localhost:7047`

 ### Run with docker

 The dockerfile expect a 'tls' folder with TLS certificates at the root of the repository.